Me-Bim-Bi/TIL/Database.md

 CREATE FUNCTION time_of_the_day()
 RETURNS DATETIME
-NOT DETERMINISTIC NO SQL            -- returnerar inte samma svar när en mängd parametrar skickas in.
-I den här fallet, returnerar nuvarande tid
+NOT DETERMINISTIC NO SQL            -- Does not return the same result when a set of parameters is passed in.
+In this case, it returns the current time
 BEGIN
     RETURN NOW();
 END